timescale/docs/timescale-forge/vpc-peering.md

 <img class="main-content__illustration" src="aws-accept-peering-connection.png" alt="Accept peering connection in AWS console after verifying requestor account number"/>

 ### Network routing and security
-Once you have accepted the peering connection from the last step, the two VPCs will now be peered; however, in order to use this peering connection, you need to update your VPC's route table to include the CIDR block of your peered Timescale Forge VPC, and you also need to update your VPC's security groups.
+Once you have accepted the peering connection, the two VPCs will now be peered;
+however, in order to use this peering connection, you need to update your VPC's route table to include the CIDR block of your peered Timescale Forge VPC, and you also need to update your VPC's security groups.

 #### Route table
 Within the AWS console, navigate to the